Ralph McTell: Quieter times

 Ralph and Nanna's son Billy was born on 19 April 1978.
 Professionally, it was a quieter year and Ralph spent time with his family in their homes in London and Cornwall.

 In March 1979, McTell played The Royal Festival Hall accompanied by Dave Pegg and Dave Mattacks of Fairport Convention, and Nigel Smith and Mike Piggott.

 McTell had written a number of new songs and went into the studio with backing musicians including Richard Thompson, Dave Pegg and Simon Nicol.
 The resulting album, Slide Away The Screen was released by Warner Bros.
 Records.

 The recording contract with Warner Bros.
 Records expired in 1980 so McTell and Bruce May set up Mays Records as an 'own brand' label.
 It would be a year or more until they had an album to release but McTell continued to tour.

-During 1981, McTell, Dave Pegg, Dave Mattacks and Richard Thompson formed an impromptu band called The GP's.
+During 1981, McTell, Dave Pegg, Dave Mattacks and Richard Thompson formed an impromptu band called The GPs.
 They performed half-a-dozen concerts but contractual restrictions meant the band could not be developed further.

 The first release on Mays Records was the 1981 single "England", a song later adopted as the theme for a television travelogue presented by comedian Billy Connolly, a long-standing friend of McTell.
 Mays Records' first album release was Water of Dreams, which featured "Bentley & Craig", the song that led to McTell's support of the campaign to grant Derek Bentley a posthumous pardon.